piotr-wiszowaty/xfr/README.md

 ----------------------------

 After sending each line xfr waits for the Mecrisp Forth to respond with an `ok.`.
-This allows successful transfer of files at high baud rates and without hardware flow control.
+This allows successful transfer of files at high baud rates without hardware flow control.

 File inclusion